 I’m blessed – and that’s the word I mean to use – by the family I married into.
-My stepdaughters are just amazing in so many unique and beautiful ways.
+My stepdaughters and stepson are just amazing in so many unique and beautiful ways.
 I’m over the moon about my wife.
 I’ve never known happiness like this.

 But here’s the thing: I’m also the outsider.
 I’m certainly the fifth wheel, the newest member of the family, the one who’s trying to catch up.
 Much of the time on family outings, I’m literally walking behind the rest of them, trying to catch up.
 But it’s more than that: I’m actually still trying to find a way in – a place at the inner circle of my family.
 Much of the time, I feel isolated; some of the time I feel rejected.

 So, this question of how to deal with feeling isolated from my family is very personal for me.

 And, I need you to know right now that I don’t have all the answers…